PawelKopec15/ghosthaus/README.md

 # Ghosthaus ver 1.1

-#### IMPORTANT NOTE: I am currently developing version 1.2, rewriting most of the code and adding a lot of improvements. <br> To see progress on the new version go [to this branch](https://github.com/PawelKopec15/ghosthaus/tree/version-1.2).

 <br>

 ![Screenshot of the title screen](/media/image1.png)

-##### My goal and self imposed challenge was to create the best video game I realistically could using ncurses.h library. <br> This was primarily developed as a project for my university C++ course.<br><br>
+##### My goal and self imposed challenge of this project was to create the best looking video game I realistically could using ncurses.h library.<br>This was primarily developed as a project for my university C++ course.<br><br>

 ![Short footage of the beginning of the game](/media/movie1.gif)